-For individuals, include the deferred tax as part of the total for Form 1040, line 62.
-Check box c on line 62 and enter "1294DT" and the amount of the deferred tax in the entry space for that box.
+For individuals, include the deferred tax as part of the total for Schedule 4

+(Form 1040), line 62.
+Check box c on Schedule 4 (Form 1040), line 62 and enter "1294DT" and the amount of the deferred tax in the entry space for that box.

 Line 24.
 Enter the interest accrued on the deferred tax.
-Interest accrues beginning on the due date (without regard to extensions) of your tax return for the tax year in which the section 1294 election is made, and ending with the due date (without regard to extensions) of your tax return for the tax year of the termination.
+Interest accrues beginning on the due date (without regard to extensions) of your tax return for the tax year in which the section 1294 election is made and ending with the due date (without regard to extensions) of your tax return for the tax year of the termination.
 Interest is computed using the rates and methods under section 6621.

-For corporations, enter the amount of section 1294 interest at the bottom right margin of Form 1120, page 1 and label it as "Sec.
+For corporations, enter the amount of section 1294 interest at the bottom right margin of Form 1120, page 1, and label it as "Sec.
 1294 interest."
 Also include this amount in your check or money order payable to the United States Treasury.
 If you would otherwise receive a refund, reduce the refund by the interest due.

-For individuals, include the interest from line 24 as part of the total for Form 1040, line 62.
-Check box c on line 62 and enter "1294INT" and the amount of the interest in the entry space for that box partially terminated.
+For individuals, include the interest from line 24 as part of the total for Schedule 4 (Form 1040), line 62.
+Check box c on Schedule 4 (Form 1040), line 62, and enter "1294INT" and the amount of the interest in the entry space for that box.

+Lines 25 and 26.
+Complete lines 25 and 26 only if a section 1294 election is partially terminated.
 Enter on line 25 the part of the deferred tax outstanding after the partial termination of the section 1294 election.
 This amount should equal line 19 minus line 23.

-Lines 25 and 26.
-Complete lines 25 and 26 only if a section 1294 election is